ⓘBriefings are running a touch slower this week while we rebuild the foundations.See roadmap

 Sources profile:This story draws on centre-left-leaning sources from United States

-Human Rights Watch published "Keep the World in the World Cup" on 12 March, reporting that most of the 16 US host committees have not released the Human Rights Action Plans required under FIFA's hosting framework 1.
-The report also documented FIFA's decision to cancel anti-discrimination messaging for the tournament — a programme that had been a visible fixture at previous World Cups.
+Human Rights Watch published 'Keep the World in the World Cup' on 12 March, reporting that most of the 16 US host committees have not released required Human Rights Action Plans.
+The report also flagged FIFA's cancellation of anti-discrimination messaging.

 Sixty-nine US lawmakers told FIFA its ticket prices are unacceptable.
 FIFA's concession — $60 seats for roughly one in a hundred fans — suggests it disagrees.